Learning NextJS

 Remote Images

-property should be a URL string, which can
+To use a remote image, the src property should be a URL string, which can

 be relative or absolute.
 Because NextJS does not have access to

-remote files during the build process, you'll need to provide the width
+remote files during the build process, you'll need to provide the width,

-and optional blurDataURL
+height and optional blurDataURL props manually:

 import Image from 'next/image'